|

 Any student who is caught cheating on any assignment or exam will receive a grade of zero (0) for that assignment or exam.
 Further, a recommendation will be made to the appropriate university officials that additional disciplinary action be taken.

-Disabilities: Please inform me of any physical disabilities that could affect your learning.
+Disabilities: Please inform me of any disabilities that could affect your learning.
 I am happy to make reasonable accommodations to improve the learning environment, but I need to know about them in order to help.
 If, during the semester, you are experiencing a serious emotional trauma, please inform me of this before taking an exam; once an exam is taken the grade must be counted and no "retake" is possible.